Logo for BBQ category.

 Ribs

-Best Woods for Smoking Ribs, What I Use, and What Others Use
+Best Woods for Smoking Ribs, What I and the Experts Use

 There are about two dozen main varieties of hardwoods people use to smoke ribs.
 We’ve gone ahead and short-listed eight you absolutely need to try, broken them down into two categories of heavy and lighter smoke, then show what many experts choose to use.